kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1957</span> Popular President Ramon Magsaysay dies in a plane crash.
 Investigations reveal that the pilot was playing Manhole on a Nintendo Game & Watch while manning the plane's controls.

-- <span class=year>1965</span> Ferdinand Marcos, descendant of Ferdinand Magellan, is elected president, starting the Philippines’ Golden Age, during which the ruling class loots the country's gold reserves.
+- <span class=year>1965</span> Election of Ferdinand Marcos, descendant of Ferdinand Magellan, as president ushers the Philippines’ Golden Age, during which the ruling elite plunders the country's gold reserves.

 - <span class=year>1967</span> Finally caving in to the Philippines’ nonstop badgering, Thailand, Singapore, Malaysia and Indonesia agree to form the Association of Southeast Asian Nations (ASEAN) just to shut her up.
 The Philippines immediately proposes *paluwagan* to her new best friends.